So you’re looking for some of the best browser games for your Chromebook.

 Okay, so let’s get on with the list of the best browser games in 2019!

-Last updated: 1/1/19.
-This list has been updated to include games from both 2018 and 2019.
+Last updated: 1/21/20.
+This list has been updated to include games from both 2018, 2019, and into 2020.
 If you have any other awesome games to suggest, leave a comment and I’ll add it to the list!

 1. Global Strike

 Global Strike is an awesome fast-paced FPS with a variety of game modes to choose from.